Fast-Trips/fast-trips/doc/source/howitworks.rst

 (i.e. one origin to all destinations).
 This means the deterministic pathfinder as currently implemented determines what constitutes a shortest path and at the moment this is always with respect to time, not generalised cost.

-This also means that currently, running skimming with different value of time, user class, and purpose will not generate different paths.
+This also means that currently, running skimming with different values of time, user classes, and purposes will not generate different paths.

 Output format and location